infoscout/asyncjob/README.md

 # AsyncJob

-Abstract celery task to run a process, upload output stream to S3, and provide admin monitoring interface.
+Abstract celery task to run a process, upload output stream to S3, with admin monitoring interface.

 ### Use It:
 	Extend AsyncJob class and define syncjob() method to output either a string or file typed object.